 To Scape Or Not To Scape

 In late May the Hardneck garlic plants send up a flower stalk called a scape.
 It lengthens and then curls as it matures and if left on the plant it will straighten and become woody.
 If left in place it will develop a mass of tiny bulbils.
 Most growers cut off the scapes to allow the plant to direct all of its energy into bulbing rather than developing the bulbils.
 The scapes are generally removed once they curl and are edible and delicious.
 If you’re growing garlic for the first time, you might want to leave a few scapes intact so you can see how they develop.
 You can choose to plant the bulbils for next years green garlic or sprinkle the bulbils in with your stir fry or in a salad.
 They are delicious.

-Usually the garlic grown on our farm develops 10 to 12 leaves by mid-June.
+Usually growing garlic on our farm develops 10 to 12 leaves by mid-June.
 As the garlic plants mature, the lower leaves begin to turn brown, shrivel up, and fall off the plant one by one.
 We plan for harvest when 5-6 green leaves remain.
 Each green leaf represents a wrapper or skin you’ll have on the cured bulb.
 To test bulb size prior to harvesting you can push aside the soil around a few bulbs to assess bulb development and size.
 You will also be able to see if the bulb has clove divisions which signal bulb maturity.
 If left too long in the ground with the green leaves continuing to shrivel, the garlic wrappers are lost and the bulbs will open allowing for dirt and potential disease and pest to enter the bulb.
 If that happens, just use up those cloves first because they won’t last as long in storage.